 In the modem world, marriage is about the only ritual we still observe that honors our passage into adulthood.
 While older cultures put young people through trials and ceremonies designed to heighten their awareness of what it means to be a responsible adult, modem teenagers are generally left to their own devices, he said.

-Recognizing a need, the Helfands have decided to conduct an experiment.
+Recognizing a need, the Helfands decided to conduct an experiment.
 This summer they’ll take a group of . local young people into the woods and give them a unique chance to reflect on changes going on in their lives.
-The Teen Rite Project will be the latest addition to the couple’s practice of unconventional therapy through experience, and marks the debut of their 20 year-old practice in central Vermont.
+The Teen Rite Project will be the latest addition to the couple’s practice of unconventional therapy through experience and marks the debut of their 20-year-old practice in central Vermont.

-The couple have honed their skills conducting workshops for couples, businesses and men’s groups at the practice Israel built in Danbury, Conn., and a brief period in Norwich.
-For the past three years they’ve concentrated on getting their farm up and running, but are ready to revive the practice – Four Seasons Healing Inc.
+The couple has honed their skills conducting workshops for couples, businesses and men’s groups at the practice Israel built in Danbury, Conn., and a brief period in Norwich.
+For the past three years, they’ve concentrated on getting their farm up and running, but are ready to revive the practice – Four Seasons Healing Inc.

 “I wanted to homestead.
 I wanted to live on an old farm,” said Israel, who raises pigs and chickens and grows most of his family’s food.
 “This is the first time we’ve really come out and said that we’re opening a counseling center.”

 Rocking back and forth with nervous energy in a chair in the loft of the 1800s farmhouse they’ve restored in an appropriately funky rural style, Israel is a direct contrast to Cathie.
 She perches serenely on the edge of a raised section of floor.

 The couple met in graduate school, performing improvised scenarios useful in teaching people to recognize their own behavior.
 They’ve managed to use their chemistry both in life and work, often counseling couples together.
 Many clients feel this puts patient and therapist on the same level, and subsequently, they open up more freely.